geaaru/database-release-manager/_sources/mongo.md.txt

   * `--conn-options opts`: Override MONGO_EXTRA_OPTIONS variable for enable extra connection options.
   * `--authdb db`: Override MONGO_AUTHDB variable for set authentication database.
   * `--file FILE`: Compile a particular file.
 (Use ABS Path or relative path from current dir.)
+  * `--indexes`: Compile all indexes not already present.
+  * `--index INAME`: Compila a particular index.
+                     This option could be used multiple time.
+                     INAME contains name of the collection where drop all indexes of a specific collection or name of the collection with key name separated with a point.

 For argument with value if it isn't passed value argument is ignored.